-- +: The “+” indicates a rating in the upper third percent of each grade range
+- +: An extra “+” means that the rating is in the upper third percent of each grade range

-- -: The “-“ indicates a rating in the lower third percent of each grade range
+- -: An extra “-“ means that a rating is in the lower third percent of each grade range

 - Asset Quality

-On the website, consumers are able to view any changes that are made to a rating, including any upgrades or down-grades, and why the rating changes were made.
+On the website, consumers are able to view any changes that are made to a rating, including any upgrades or downgrades, and why the rating changes were made.

 The Bottom Line

 Weiss ratings are a simple way for people who are in the market for insurance to compare and assess different companies.
-The rating system is reliable, comprehensive, and easy to understand for consumers looking to find the right company for their insurance needs.
-Its service is comparable to other insurance rating organizations such as A.M.
+The rating system is reliable, comprehensive, and easy to understand.
+Its service is much like other rating organizations, such as A.M.
 Best, Fitch Ratings, and Standard and Poor’s.
-You can see what kind of financial standing your insurance company has and how it is expected to perform.
+You can see what kind of financial standing your insurance company has and how it might perform.
 To get access to Weiss rating tools, you must sign up for a free account.